 Is it ever possible to postpone repayment of the loan?

-You may postpone repayment while you are enrolled in school at least half-time.
+You may defer repayment while you are enrollded in school at least half-time.

-payments.
+on your loan.
 You will have to explain why you are unable to make payments.
-To

 Is interest charged during deferment or forbearance?

 Yes.
 Interest is charged on a PLUS Loan starting on the date of the first